Prone Hold Variations For Everyone

 The prone hold is a great exercise because it promotes core stability, works your abs, and saves your back.
 There is no spinal flexion involved and thus makes it a great exercise for people suffering from back issues.
 I have included a few variations in this video.
 You can also put your feet or your arms up on a swiss ball, but if I had of got that out my dog would have gone nuts.
 There are some form problems in this video but I just wanted to show you the variations, they mainly arise from not being ready for the next variation.

-Prone Hold Variations from Lauren B on Vimeo.
+Prone Holds from LaurensFitness on Vimeo.

 Some teaching points